Tim-Abwao/tim-abwao.github.io/_posts/2021-04-14-Sampling-from-Probability-Distributions-in-Python.md

 ---
 tags: python statistics probability
-last_modified_at: 2021-04-16T20:55:00+00:00
+last_modified_at: 2021-08-10T23:07:00+00:00
 img_path: /assets/images/articles/probability-distributions/
 ---

 A probability distribution is *"the mathematical function that gives the probabilities(likelihood) of occurrence of different possible outcomes for an experiment"* - [Wikipedia][prob_dist_wiki]

-This article demonstrates several ways to obtain random samples from some of the most popular probability distributions using *Python*.
-[This jupyter notebook][notebook] allows you to conveniently run the presented examples.

-For brevity, we will focus on the *Normal*, *Uniform* and *Exponential* distributions.
+Probability distributions have numerous applications, some of the foremost being modelling real-life phenomena and simulating hypothetical conditions or events.

 If you'd like to learn more about probability distributions, here are some resources that might interest you:

 - [Probability concepts explained: probability distributions][linked_blog_1]
 - [Understanding Probability Distributions][linked_blog_2]
 - An extensive [list of probability distributions][dist_list_wiki].

-## Getting Started

-As earlier stated, you can run the examples in the [demo jupyter notebook][notebook] courtesy of [Binder][binder].
+This article will focus on demonstrating several ways to obtain random samples from the **Normal**, **Uniform** and **Exponential** distributions.
+You can run the examples in [this demo jupyter notebook][notebook], courtesy of [Binder][binder].

-Just in case you wish to run them locally;
+To get started locally:

 1. Create a virtual environment, and activate it: